programs and services

 Our expertise and experience, along with input from a referring physician, will guide the creation of an individualized care plan based on the needs of each family.
 This unique plan may include diagnostic tests such as ultrasound, fetal MRI and genetic testing, innovative procedures and interventions, and specialized care after birth.

 Infants with medical complications resulting from premature birth or other conditions in the newborn period that required care in a neonatal intensive care unit (NICU) are at risk for having problems in growth, speech, sensory or cognitive development.
 The Newborn Follow-Up Clinic is part of our developmental pediatric program at Dayton Children’s and provides developmental and growth assessments for high risk infants up to three years of age.

 breast milk programs

-Dayton Children’s knows the value of breast milk for all infants and is a partner with the Mother’s Milk Bank of Ohio to help provide human milk for the sick and premature infants in Ohio.
-We work with area mothers that are interested in donating breast milk to the Mother’s Milk Bank of Ohio.
-If you are interested in becoming a donor we can answer your questions about the process.
-Contact the lactation consultant in the NICU at 937-641-3040.
+Dayton Children’s knows the value of breast milk for all infants and is a partner with the Ohio Health Mother’s Milk Bank to help provide human milk for the sick and premature infants in Ohio.
+We work with area mothers that are interested in donating breast milk to the Ohio Health Mother’s Milk Bank.

-To review guidelines for donating, mothers can visit Ohiohealth.com or to start the process of becoming a donor contact the Mothers' Milk Bank of Ohio at 614-544-0630.
+To review guidelines for donating, mothers can visit Ohiohealth.com or to start the process of becoming a donor contact the Ohio Health Mother’s Milk Bank at 614-566-0630.